warrengees/nodejs-passport-password-reset/README.md

 This is a working node.js app that implements sign up, login, logoff, and password reset via email.

-This is a code described in the blog post
+This is code described in the blog post
 [How To Implement Password Reset In Node.js by Sahat Yalkabov](http://sahatyalkabov.com/how-to-implement-password-reset-in-nodejs/)

 * This is not my creation.
 Credit should go to Sahat Yalkabov for creating an excellent tutorial.